sushil74432/Excel2MySQL/README.md

 This is an application created to export Excel spreadsheet to MySQL table using PHPExcel.

-This program takes a file example1.xlsx as input and will upload the data to a table example in the database of your choice.
+This program takes a file example1.xlsx as input and will upload the data to a table example in the selected MySQL database.
 For now the filename and table names are hardcoded in the index.php.
 File example1.php must be located in root or you may change location of file in the variable 'inputFileName'.

 Before using, change the database server name, username, password and database name in the files db.php as per